-This keto broccoli salad with bacon and cheese is hard to top.
+If you’re following a low carb, keto or a gluten-free diet, you have to try this keto broccoli salad with bacon and cheese.
 Every time I bring it along to a party, it disappears!

-The salad is so easy to make and the bacon and cheese will make even the fussiest of vegetable eaters want to dig into the broccoli.
+This tasty salad is so easy to make.
+Plus, the bacon and cheese will make even the fussiest of vegetable eaters want to dig into the broccoli.
 It makes a wonderful side dish for any summer BBQ meal.

 The key to the amazing taste of this salad is the combination of bacon and broccoli.
 This gives it a richness that a normal broccoli salad just doesn’t have and is a powerhouse of taste and textures.

-Note on cooking bacon.
-If you have the time, skip the frying pan and use your oven instead.
-This method removes a lot of the fat and the bacon still crisps up beautifully.
+- If you have the time, skip the frying pan and use your oven instead.
+Cooking it in the oven removes a lot of the fat and still gives you perfectly cooked bacon.

 Many broccoli salads are also loaded with dried fruit such as raisins and cranberries.
 This raises the carb level considerably as well adding to the amount of sugar in the dish.